renebeltranr/renebeltranr/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) René here
 ###### Software Engineer @Viaplay Group

 My story with code started more than ten years ago, trying to figure out how computers and software worked 🤓.
 After that, I learned a bit of C at school, C++ at Uni and switched to Python for the projects I worked on by myself.
 Ranging from Telegram bots and domotics into ML.
 Nowadays I'm more into web development using the MERN stack, but new technology always sparks my interest.
-Currently emplyed full-time at Viaplay Group as a Software Engineer.
+Currently employed full-time at Viaplay as a Software Engineer.

 * 🌍  I'm based in Barcelona
 * 🖥️  See my portfolio at [(Under construction)](http://renebeltran.com).